 Sweet Season Farm consists of 100 acres, located in the town of Washington, Maine, halfway between the state capital of Augusta and the premier coastal vacation destination of Camden-Rockland.

-We purchased the property in 1987 but only began growing commercially in 2003 with the planting of the first 500 blueberry bushes and a small field of raspberries.
+We purchased the property in 1987 but only began growing commercially in 2003 with the planting of the first 500 blueberry bushes.

 Haskap or honeyberry to the left.
 Ripen early June with a flavor between a strawberry and a blueberry.
 Northern blueberry to the right.
 Our varieties begin ripening early July and continue through September.

-Our primary focus is u-pick blueberries and raspberries.
+Our primary focus is u-pick blueberries.
 We are not certified organic but follow the principles and practices.
 Sweet Season Farm is committed to sustainable agriculture, our environment and the flora and fauna that share our piece of earth.

 The farm also believes in community by supporting various local nonprofits, like our "Free For All Fridays" where we offer free to go Rock City Coffee with any donation between 6:30 AM till 9:30 AM, and our "Gibbs Library Summer Reading Program" offering free ice cream cones to children, who have successfully completed reading assignments.